comet-ml/comet-sdk-extensions/MIGRATIONS.md

 ### Downloading Data

 The first step in a migration is to use `comet download`.
-For example:
+For example, to download from an existing Comet installation:

 ```shell
 COMET_URL_OVERRIDE=http://comet.a.com/clientlib \
 COMET_API_KEY=A-KEY \
 cometx download <WORKSPACE>/<PROJECT>
 ```
+See below for migrating from another vendor.

 The `cometx download` subcommand downloads all of the Comet experiment data into local files.
 Note that `<WORKSPACE>/<PROJECT>` refers to a